-- Your computer must support the IrCOMM implementation of the IrDA standards. - Your computer must have an enabled infrared port that's built into the computer, or an enabled infrared device attached to the computer.

-Desktop computers are likely to require an infrared device attached to a physical COM port.
-Laptops are likely to have a built-in IR port, so no external device is necessary.
-Your computer must also have an installed infrared driver.
+- Your computer must support the IrCOMM implementation of the IrDA standards. - Your computer must have an enabled infrared port that's built into the computer, or an enabled infrared device attached to the computer. - Some desktop computers may require an infrared device attached to a physical COM port.
+Laptops are likely to have a built-in IR port, so no external device is necessary. - Your computer must have an installed infrared driver.